brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 It's a very good lib that integrate the GraphQL lib into symfony adding nice features to it.

 One very special feature it has is the [Expression Language](https://github.com/overblog/GraphQLBundle/blob/master/Resources/doc/definitions/expression-language.md).
-BTW, that's a missing point on the upper section, the secret place where you map this:
+You can use it to declare the resolvers, specifying what service to use, what method to call and what args to pass like in the string below.

 ```yml
     # Mutation.types.yml
     resolve: "@=service('app.resolver.informations').registerForThread(args)"
 ```

-To the call to registerForThread method into the service registered as 'app.resolver.informations'.
-It also improves error handling, implement endpoints and more...

-As you can see on it's [requirements](https://github.com/overblog/GraphQLBundle/blob/master/composer.json), it is built over cool libs.
-I want to especially note these two:

-	1 - overblog/graphql-php-generator - This is responsible for reading a nice and clean yml and convert it into the GraphQL type objects.
+The bundle also implement endpoints, improve error handling and add some other things over the Webonyx GraphQL lib.
+One nice lib it requires is the overblog/graphql-php-generator that is responsible by reading a nice and clean yml and convert it into the GraphQL type objects.
 It will all happen under the hood and all you will need to touch is the yml and the resolvers.

-	2 - webonyx/graphql-php - This is the real engine of our car.
-A PHP port of GraphQL reference implementation.
-Very stable and ready to use.
-Please take a look at the docs and I call special attention to the
+That's a major lib in my opinion because it adds usability and readability to the GraphQL lib and was, along with the expression language, the reason I decided to migrate from Youshido's lib.

 ### The Schema Declaration - The entrance to the backend